PierreBeucher/ansible.training.crafteo.io/hello.md

     ansible-playbook -i inventories/dev playbook.yml
     ```

-This ran all the tasks presents in `playbook.yml` on targets defined in our hosts file:
+This ran all the tasks defined in `playbook.yml` on nodes defined in our `hosts` file:
 - `ansible-playbook` is a command line running Ansible Playbooks
 - `-i inventories/dev` tells Ansible to use inventory `inventories/dev` and look for `hosts` file in this directory
 - `playbook.yml` is our Playbook.
 It contains the tasks we want to run.